shaack/cm-chessboard/README.md

 The ability to add custom markers is build in.
 The main hurdle is to add the marker to the SVG sprite.
 With a program like InkScape or Sketch this should be relatively easy.

-Example: The default circle marker is defined in SVG like this:
+Example: The default circle marker is defined in the SVG like this:
 ```svg
 <g id="marker2" transform="translate(2.000000, 2.000000)" fill="#000000" fill-opacity="0">
     <circle cx="18" cy="18" r="18"></circle>